ppizarror/fastcom/README.md

 fast = PyFastCom()
 ```

-To configure the path of the webdriver (Chrome):
+To configure the path of the webdriver (Chrome as for now):

 ```python
 fast.set_driver_path('path/to/webdriver/executable/')